broadinstitute/seqr/deploy/other/mac_osx/README.md

 It will ask you to create a username and password for the "superuser" - this is just stored locally, it can be anything.
-Once the local webserver is up and running, you will use this username and password to "Sign in" on the website.
+Once the development website is running, you will use this username and password to "Sign in" to the website.

 `syncdb` doesn't create any of the actual scientific resources.
 We need to run another command for that: